mdn/content/files/en-us/web/css/anchor/index.md

 - `<anchor-side>`

   - : Specifies the position relative to a side, or sides, of the anchor.
-If a physical or logical value is used that is not on the same axis as the inset property on which `anchor()` is set, the fallback value is used.
+If a physical or logical value is used that is not [compatible](#compatibility_of_inset_properties_and_anchor-side_values) with the inset property on which `anchor()` is set, the fallback value is used.
 Valid values include:

     - `top`
       - : The top of the anchor element.